-Because occupations involving physical labor dominate the local economy, Ashland is generally considered to be a blue-collar town.
-0.00% of the Ashland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ashland is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ashland is a borough of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ashland who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ashland is worth considering.

-Being a small borough, Ashland does not have a public transit system used by locals to get to and from work.
+Ashland is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ashland is an extremely ethnically-diverse borough.
 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be Native Hawaiian.
 Important ancestries of people in Ashland include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.